R-1 tank: October 1941–July 1942: Crimea and Eastern Ukraine

 In October 1941, the 6th Motorized Roșiori and the 5th Mechanized Squadron of the 8th Cavalry Brigade were combined into the Korne Motorized Detachment and subordinated to the Ziegler Motorized Brigade.
-It was the only Axis mechanized unit available in the Crimea.
+It was the only Axis mechanized unit available in Crimea.

 Soviet major Fedor Volonchuk describes in his memoirs an episode from the Crimean campaign, which had happened in November.
 He recalls how three enemy tanks (which were R-1s of Korne's Detachment) kept on driving up on a hill, making Soviet observers able to see them, and then drove down behind the hill, in the same direction they had come from, making themselves unseen.
 They kept on repeating this action, trying to trick Soviet observers into believing that big amounts of tanks were gathering up behind that hill.
 Major Volonchuk had spotted the R-1s from an angle which allowed him to see them throughout the whole action, without understanding, at first, why they were performing these maneuvers.
 After finishing his reconnaissance mission, he had gone back to the other Soviet observers, who had told him that "at least 30" enemy tanks were concentrated behind that hill, proving that the Romanians had at first succeeded in their attempt to trick the Soviets.
 However, Volonchuk had only reported the three tanks he saw, after which he understood why the Romanians were performing those maneuvers.
 A captured Romanian soldier had later confirmed there were only three tanks at the hill.

 In early April 1942, the Korne Detachment had been further expanded by the addition of the 11th Motorized Roșiori.
-The 5th and 6th Cavalry Corps are known to have also fought in Eastern Ukraine, on the northern shore of the Sea of Azov.
+The 5th and 6th Cavalry Corps are known to have also fought in eastern Ukraine, on the northern shore of the Sea of Azov.

 Multiple cavalry brigades were used for security duties in the Transnistria Governorate and the area between it and the Dnieper river, serving under General Petre Dumitrescu's 3rd Army.